What are City Cards?

 The City Cards cover many things but not everything.
 Some City Cards cover the irrelevant or the least visited places.
-Some City Cards don’t cover the major places which, for sure, you are going to spend for.
+Some City Cards don’t cover the major places which, for sure, you are going to spend on.
 Example: Paris Pass doesn’t cover Eiffel tower (what a pity!).
 So even if you buy those cards, you will have to spend 11 Euros to cover the Eiffel tower.

 The City Cards usually cover the public transport of the city.
 This, though, comes with a caveat, the caveat is that airport transfers are usually not included with the city card.
-You can take metro or shuttle to reach your destination (if under a budget) or take a taxi if you can spend a good enough amount.
+You can take the metro or shuttle to reach your destination (if under a budget) or take a taxi if you can spend a good enough amount.

 Is the City Card worth buying or are we better off not buying it?